TeD-Loc: Text Distillation for Weakly Supervised Object Localization: The Proposed Method

-\textbf{Text embeddings orthogonalization.} CLIP text embeddings of classes are used to distill localization knowledge as they provide a powerful link between visual and textual representations.
-However, they can sometimes conflate similar classes due to semantic overlap (e.g., ``airplane" and ``aircraft")~\cite{wang2024learn}.
+\textbf{Text embeddings orthogonalization.} CLIP text embeddings of classes are used to distill localization knowledge as they provide a powerful link between global visual and textual representations.
+However, text embeddings can sometimes conflate similar classes due to semantic overlap (e.g., ``airplane'' and ``aircraft'')~\cite{wang2024learn}.
 This overlap between classes limits the benefit of those embeddings, especially when used in discriminative scenarios.
 To mitigate this issue, we propose to pre-process the class-text embeddings before using them in our method.
 We consider a transformation that projects all the text embeddings into a space where the distance between each pair of embeddings is maximum.
 In this work, we use orthogonal projection, in particular, QR orthogonalization~\cite{gander1980algorithms} and conserve the basis of the projection.
-In the rest of this paper, the orthogonalized version of text embeddings for class $k$ are referred to as $t_k$.
-These new embeddings are kept frozen and play the role of class anchors that are carried with our model allowing us to discard the text encoder.
-We illustrate the issue of class overlap and the impact of orthogonalization over text embeddings in Fig.\ref{finalch:fig:orth-embds}.
+In the rest of this paper, the orthogonalized version of text embeddings for class $k$ is referred to as $t_k$.
+These new embeddings are kept frozen and play the role of class anchors that are carried in our model, allowing us to discard the text encoder.
+Fig.\ref{finalch:fig:orth-embds} illustrates the issue of class overlap and the impact of orthogonalization over text embeddings.